retro16/blastsdk/doc/formats.md

 Virtual cart (vcart)
 --------------------

-This special type of image can run in Sega CD program RAM to simulate a cartridge (useful to test programs).
+This special type of image can simulate a genesis cartridge using Sega CD program RAM (useful to test programs).

-Size is limited to 128k, RAM above FFFD00 must not be used.
+ROM size is limited to 128k, RAM above FFFD00 must not be used.

 To run on a Sega CD, a boot CD with the correct loader is required.
 When running on the Sega CD, interrupt processing is delayed.

 To run on the genesis, simply burn the ROM as-is and it will run.
+ROM data starts at 020000 and data between 000200 and 01FFFF is ignored.

 Header at 0x100 must contain 'SEGA VIRTUALCART'

+The image MUST be exactly 0x040000 bytes.

 ### Boot loader process